mattkgross/Striver/README.md

 ```

 ## Secrets
-You'll need to create a file under the `config` directory named `strava_auth.json`.
+You'll need to create a file under the `src/config` directory named `strava_auth.json`.
 Its contents should look as follows:

 ```
 {